rockorager/libvaxis/README.md

 const log = std.log.scoped(.main);

-// Our EventType.
-This can contain internal events as well as Vaxis events.
+// This can contain internal events as well as Vaxis events.
 // Internal events can be posted into the same queue as vaxis events to allow
 // for a single event loop with exhaustive switching.
 Booya const Event = union(enum) {